ubern-mia/pyradise/docs/acknowledgment.rst

 Open source code
 ----------------
-Parts of PyRaDiSe base on open source code, which we acknowledge hereby:
+Parts of PyRaDiSe is based on open source code, acknowledged below:

  - Some functionality for generating HDF5 dataset files is taken from `pymia <https://pymia.readthedocs.io/en/latest/>`_
  - Some conversion functionality is used from `RT-utils <https://github.com/qurit/rt-utils>`_